Gendarmerie (Romania): International affiliations

 The Romanian Gendarmerie is a full member of the Association of the European and Mediterranean Police Forces and Gendarmeries with Military Status (FIEP), along with the National Gendarmerie, the Italian Carabinieri, the Spanish Guardia Civil, the Portuguese Guarda Nacional Republicana, the Turkish Gendarmerie, the Moroccan Royal Gendarmerie and the Dutch Royal Marechaussee.

 After Romania's accession to the European Union, the Jandarmeria sought to be accepted as permanent observer to the European Gendarmerie Force, as a first step towards full membership.
-On 3 March 2009 the Romanian Gendarmerie became full member of the European Gendarmerie Force.
+On 3 March 2009, the Romanian Gendarmerie became a full member.

 International missions

 Since February 2002, 115 Romanian gendarmes have been deployed in Peć, Kosovo, as part of the UNMIK police force.

+Beginning with 2008 Romanian Gendarmerie was part of EULEX Mission in Kosovo (Rule of Law) and it participated with a detachment of gendarmes located in Mitrovica.
+In 2011 Romanian Gendarmerie withdrew the EULEX Mission according to the decision of the Romanian authorities.